HackYourFuture/post-grad-ed/Week1/README.md

 Doing this will help you become familiar with the process and give you a sense of what companies are expecting you to be able to do.

+Work on this assignment for two weeks. **Deadline is next week Saturday 23.59 CET.**

 One tip before you start: imagine doing this for a real company.
 Because that's the only way you'll train yourself to take it seriously.
 (And maybe it will even lead to opportunities...)

 ### Finished?

 At the end of this week you need to deliver upon the following:

-1. A video explaining 1 concept you've learned about most about during the development of the project you're working on (.
+1. A video explaining 1 concept you've learned about most about during the development of the project you're working on.
+Post the video in the Slack channel

 Here are the requirements you have to fulfill: